PetrKryslUCSD/FinEtoolsDDMethods.jl/README.md

 Domain decomposition methods: solvers and algorithms used with FinEtools applications.

+## Capabilities and limitations

+Only linear problems are addressed at the moment. `FinEtools` discretization only.

+- Schur-based decomposition for conjugate gradient iteration.
+- Overlapping Schwarz two-level preconditioning of conjugate gradient iteration.

+Both of the above can now be expressed as MPI-parallel algorithms.

+## Examples

 Please refer to the `README` in the `examples` folder for instructions on how to get the examples to run.

+## References

 Paper [submitted](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4902156) for
 the coherent node cluster conjugate gradient preconditioner with applications to almost incompressible elasticity and general shells.